Ralithune/wello_horld/README.md

 # wello_horld
 A test repository to set up a "Hello world" webapp running in Docker inside an Ubuntu 16.04 Virtual Box managed with Vagrant version controlled with git.
-You dog, I heard you were cold and that you like software layers, so we put software layers in your software layers, so you can write layered software while you're wearing soft layers
+Yo dawg, I heard you were cold and that you like software layers, so we put software layers in your software layers, so you can write layered software while you're wearing soft layers

 Tested on CentOS 7.4 as root.
 Prerequisites: git, virtualbox, vagrant